10. Giving oral rehydration solution (ORS)

 It is important to teach mothers and caregivers to administer ORS to children correctly, to help the child get better and prevent the epidemic from spreading.

-- If the child vomits, wait 10 minutes and then offer the solution again, more slowly.
+- If the person vomits, wait 10 minutes and then continue to give ORS but more slowly.